-Impactful eDNA information can come from large government assessments of entire oceans or from a local stream passing by a neighborhood school.
-In order to capitalize on all of the opportunities available for test sites, there is a need for accurate high- and low-tech sampling methods.
+Impactful eDNA information can come from large government assessments of entire oceans or from a local stream next to a neighborhood school.
+To capitalize on all the opportunities available for test sites, there is a need for accurate high- and low-tech sampling methods.
 Each user group will have different needs and best practices.
-Underserved communities will need a larger focus on low technology, easy, cheap solutions.
-The more approachable the tools become, the more users there will be and more actionable data being gathered.
-Logistically challenging sites will require easy to deploy high-technology solutions that automate sample collection and preservation.
+Smaller communities will need a larger focus on low technology, easy, inexpensive solutions.
+The more approachable the tools become, the more users there will be inclined to participate, resulting in more actionable data being gathered.
+Logistically challenging or remote sites will require easy-to-deploy high-tech solutions that automate sample collection and preservation.